 Important Things To Remember

-Although we’re doing a comparison between these 2 CPUs, we would like you to remember that there’s another vital part to this, we’ve included overclocking performance as an important subject in this comparison, for doing proper overclocks you should always get a fitting motherboard, we recommend you to check our article on the best motherboard for I5 6600K or the best motherboard for I7 6700K if the I7 was your CPU of choice after our comparison, if you’re going to purchase the unlocked version of either processor then make sure you also have the budget to purchase a decent motherboard that can support it, else it is unlocked will go to waste.
+Although we’re doing a comparison between these 2 CPUs, we would like you to remember that there’s another vital part to this, we’ve included overclocking performance as an important subject in this comparison, for doing proper overclocks you should always get a fitting motherboard, we recommend you to check our article on the best motherboard for I5 6600K or the best motherboard for I7 6700K if the I7 was your CPU of choice after our comparison, if you’re going to purchase the unlocked version of either processor then make sure you also have the budget to purchase a decent motherboard that can support it, else it being unlocked will go to waste.